-Written by Ajay, a member of ENO Baylis Youth Company and alumni of The Sorrell Foundation’s Art and Design Saturday Club at Cranford Community College.
+Written by Ajay, a member of ENO Engage Youth Company and alumni of The Sorrell Foundation’s Art and Design Saturday Club at Cranford Community College.

 Read Ajay’s response to the ENO Youth Company first module in 2018-19.
 Working with director Caroline Williams, the group explored the beginnings of the creative process and what they want to make work about.
 They also met with ENO Salome director Adena Jacobs to find out about her approach to director, and worked with ENO Head Milliner Megan Bearup to create their own 3D sculptures.